flightstats/hub/README.md

 If parallelCalls is higher than one, callback ordering is not guaranteed. parallelCalls can be modified with a call to PUT

+* `startItem` is the optional location where the callback should start from.
+  If startItem is a fully qualified item, that next item after it will be sent via the callback.
-* `startItem` is the optional fully qualified item location where the callback should start from.
-The startItem will not be sent. startItem is *only* used when creating a group callback.
+  If startItem is 'previous', the previous stable item on the channel will be sent as the first callback item. startItem is *only* used when creating a group callback.
 If you want to change the pointer of a callback, you will need to delete the callback first.

 * `paused` is optional and defaults to false.
 When true, this will pause a group callback.